ragieai/ragie-python/README.md

     </a>
 </div>

-## 🏗 **Welcome to your new SDK!** 🏗

-It has been generated successfully based on your OpenAPI spec.
-However, it is not yet ready for production use.
-Here are some next steps:
-- [ ] 🛠 Make your SDK feel handcrafted by [customizing it](https://www.speakeasy.com/docs/customize-sdks)
-- [ ] ♻️ Refine your SDK quickly by iterating locally with the [Speakeasy CLI](https://github.com/speakeasy-api/speakeasy)
-- [ ] 🎁 Publish your SDK to package managers by [configuring automatic publishing](https://www.speakeasy.com/docs/advanced-setup/publish-sdks)
-- [ ] ✨ When ready to productionize, delete this section from the README

 <!-- Start SDK Installation [installation] -->

 ## SDK Installation

 PIP

 ```bash
 pip install ragie
 ```

 Poetry

 ```bash
 poetry add ragie
 ```

 <!-- End SDK Installation [installation] -->

 <!-- Start IDE Support [idesupport] -->

 ## IDE Support

 ### PyCharm